-- a. treat potential and existing suppliers with equality and fairness; - b. not seek or receive personal gain; - c. maintain confidentiality of Commercial-in-Confidence matters and information such as tender and contract prices and other sensitive information; - d. present the highest standards of professionalism and probity; - e. deal with suppliers in an honest and impartial manner that does not allow conflicts of interest; - f. be able to account for all decisions and provide feedback on them; - g. deal with suppliers in an honest and impartial manner that does not allow conflicts of interest; - h. remain neutral prior to all decisions.
+- a. treat potential and existing suppliers with equality and fairness; - b. not seek or receive personal gain; - c. maintain confidentiality of Commercial-in-Confidence matters and information such as tender and contract prices and other sensitive information; - d. present the highest standards of professionalism and probity; - e. deal with suppliers in an honest and impartial manner that does not allow conflicts of interest: - f. be able to account for all decisions and provide feedback on them; - g. remain neutral prior to all decisions.

-Council Staff involved in the procurement process, in particular preparing tender documentation, writing tender specifications, opening tenders, participating in tender evaluation panels, preparing a recommendation report; and Councillors and Council Staff awarding tenders must avoid conflicts of interest wherever possible.
+Council Staff involved in the procurement process, in particular preparing tender documentation, writing tender specifications, opening tenders, participating in tender evaluation panels, preparing a recommendation report; and Councillors and Council Staff awarding tenders, must avoid conflicts of interest wherever possible.